 Chronic kidney disease (CKD) may be congenital, Foster notes, but most patients acquire kidney disease as they age.

-What are the signs of kidney disease?
+What are the symptoms of kidney disease in dogs?

 When it comes to kidney disease, there are certain symptoms that should spark concern right away.